 Founders

-Danielle Brown and Christen Brown are a married couple, sociologists, and cultural strategists whose work sits at the intersection of art, agriculture, and community wellness.
-Together, they founded Creation of Society to transform how the world understands sickle cell—not as an isolated medical condition, but as a story shaped by history, environment, culture, and collective resilience.
+Danielle Brown and Christen Brown are a married couple, sovereign, and social engineers whose work bridges art, agriculture, and community wellness.
+They founded Creation of Society to shift how the world understands sickle cell—seeing it not only as a medical condition but as a story shaped by history, environment, and collective resilience.

-Grounded in research, lived experience, and a shared commitment to community sovereignty, Danielle and Christen design programs that treat education as a tool for liberation.
-Their work with Moringa—a nutrient‑dense California specialty crop—reflects their dedication to regenerative solutions that nourish the body, strengthen families, and build economic resilience.
+Grounded in research, lived experience, and community sovereignty, they design programs that use education as a tool for liberation.
+Their work with Moringa reflects their commitment to regenerative solutions that nourish families and build economic strength.

-As partners in life and in practice, they center the wisdom of mothers, caregivers, and families who have carried the sickle cell story across generations.
-Through Creation of Society, they cultivate spaces where health, wealth, and cultural memory can be reclaimed, practiced, and passed forward.
+As partners in life and practice, and as parents of three beautiful children, they honor the wisdom of mothers, fathers, and families who have carried the sickle cell story across generations.
+Through Creation of Society, they cultivate spaces where health, wealth, and cultural memory can be reclaimed and passed forward.

-Their shared mission is simple and profound: to build a regenerative ecosystem where knowledge, land, and culture circulate power back into the communities most impacted by sickle cell.
+Their mission is clear: build a regenerative ecosystem where knowledge, land, and culture circulate power back into the communities most impacted by sickle cell.